Pre-planning Schema Migrations

 Running atlas schema apply

-searches for a migration plan in the Atlas Registry and applies it to the database, if exists.
+searches for a migration plan in the Atlas Registry and applies it to the database, if it exists.

-However, in unusual cases, you might have multiple (approved) migration plans for the same schema transition store in the
+However, in unusual cases, you may have multiple (approved) migration plans for the same schema transition (e.g., one per environment).

-registry (e.g., one per environment).
 In that case, running atlas schema apply

 will abort with the following error: